tigrisdata/tigris-os-docs/docs/pricing/index.md

-Apart from the cases listed above there are other aspects of Tigris that involve data transfer from one region to another, such as when data is replicated to another region for redundancy, or when data is moved to a region close to the user, etc. As we work through the beta, we will finalize the pricing for multi-region data transfer and update this page.
+Apart from the cases listed above there are other aspects of Tigris that involve data transfer from one region to another, such as when data is replicated to another region for redundancy, or when data is moved to a region close to the user, etc. As we work through the beta, we will finalize the pricing for these cases of multi-region data transfer and update this page.

 ## Free allowance